GOP questions delays at Evers' licensing agency

-The Milwaukee Journal Sentinel reported Thursday that the average wait time for professional licenses is currently 45 days.
+The average wait time for professional licenses is currently 45 days.
 That’s down from almost 80 days in 2021, but Republicans are still criticizing Gov. Tony Evers for allowing such lengthy delays as the November elections approach.

 They say the delays are an example of Evers’ failed leadership.
 Republican Sen. Alberta Darling says the backlog is similar to the Department of Workforce Development’s delays in getting unemployment benefits distributed during the COVID-19 pandemic.